storj/storj/docs/design/multipart-upload.md

 Part 3 and 3 segments = 0x00000003_00000000, 0x00000003_000000001, 0x00000003_00000002, 0x00000003_00000003
 ```

-This segment position allows to create proper ordering even when we get parts uploaded in different order or from different computers.
+Segment position allows proper ordering, even when we get parts uploaded in different order or from different computers.
 Note: this also means that the "last segment uploaded" may not be the last segment of the object.

-This design means that there isn't a single continuos number sequence for the segemnts.
+This design means that there isn't a single continuos number sequence for the segements.
 This means we cannot store them as `<index>/<path>` (conceptually) anymore, because then it would be expensive to find or list all of them.

 This leads into another change, that we need to store them in a single "namespace" which we can list.